matthiasware/EfficientCN/README.md

 - training without augementation?
 - how to speedup training?
 - can i get the same results as in the paper?

+### Results

+#### Baseline CNN

+The baseline CNN uses 28938 trainable parameters and after training yields an acc of 0.993 on the test with 82 misclassified samples using the following setting:
+- bs: 256
+- optimizer: Adam
+- learning rate: 0.01
+- exponential decay scheduler with 0.96